mcamara/laravel-localization/README.md

 ### Config Files

-In order to edit the default configuration for this package you may execute `php artisan vendor:publish` .
+In order to edit the default configuration for this package you may execute `php artisan config:publish mcamara/laravel-localization` .
 After that, config/laravellocalization.php will be created.
 Inside this file you will find all the fields that can be edited in this package.

 ### Service Providers